 Symbols Description

 N the number of nodes

 S the number of map slots on each node

 Ι the ratio of idle slots

 Т the number of tasks to be executed

-C replication factor
+С replication factor

 IS the number of idle map slots $(N \cdot S \cdot I)$

-p(k,T) the possibility that $k$ out of $T$ tasks can gain data locality
+p(k,T) the possibility that k out of T tasks can gain data locality

 goodness of data locality the percent of map tasks that gain data locality

-Table 4.1: Symbol definition
+Table 4.2: Symbol definition

-Our goal is to study the relationship between the goodness of data locality and important system factors.
 Obviously, the relationship depends upon scheduling algorithms.
 The default Hadoop scheduling algorithm dl-sched is the target of our analysis here.
 To simplify the mathematical deduction of closed-form formulas, we assume replication factor C and the number of slots per node S are both 1.
 Firstly we need to calculate p(k,T) (the probability that k out of T total tasks can achieve data locality).
-Each task can be scheduled to any of the N nodes, so the total number of cases is $N \cdot T$ .
+Each task can be scheduled to any of the N nodes, so the total number of cases is $N \cdot T$.
 Because both the data placement and idle slot distribution are random, we can fix the distribution of idle slots without affecting the correctness of analysis.
 We simply assume that the first IS slots among all slots are idle.
-To guarantee that k tasks have data locality, we first choose k idle slots from total IS idle slots to which unscheduled tasks will be assigned, which gives $C_k^{IS}$ cases (shown as step (1) in Fig. 4.3).
-Then we divide all unscheduled tasks into two groups: $g_1$ and $g_2$ .
-For group $g_1$ , the input data of all its tasks are located on the nodes that have idle slots.
-For group $g_2$ , the input data of all its tasks are located on the nodes that have no idle slots.
-The input data of the tasks in group $g_1$ need to be stored on k idle nodes so that exact k tasks can achieve data locality (note if the input data of multiple tasks are stored on the same node with only one idle slot, only one task can be scheduled to the node and other tasks will not achieve data locality).
-Assume group $g_1$ has i tasks, the number of ways to choose these tasks from total T tasks is $C_i^T$ , and the number of ways to distribute their input data onto k nodes is S(i,k) (stirling numbers of the second kind) (shown as step 2) in Fig. 4.3).
-The number of tasks in group $g_2$ is T-i and each of them can choose among N-IS busy nodes to store input data, which yields $(N-IS)^{T-i}$ cases (shown as step (3) in Fig. 4.3).
+To guarantee that k tasks have data locality, we first choose k idle slots from total IS idle slots to which unscheduled tasks will be assigned, which gives C_k^{IS} cases (shown as step (1) in Fig. 4.4).
+Then we divide all unscheduled tasks into two groups: g_1 and g_2 .
+For group g_1 , the input data of all its tasks are located on the nodes that have idle slots.
+For group g_2 , the input data of all its tasks are located on the nodes that have no idle slots.
+The input data of the tasks in group g_1 need to be stored on k idle nodes so that exact k tasks can achieve data locality (note if the input data of multiple tasks are stored on the same node with only one idle slot, only one task can be scheduled to the node and other tasks will not achieve data locality).
+Assume group g_1 has i tasks, the number of ways to choose these tasks from total T tasks is C_i^T , and the number of ways to distribute their input data onto k nodes is S(i,k) (stirling numbers of the second kind) (shown as step 2) in Fig. 4.4).
+The number of tasks in group g_2 is T-i and each of them can choose among N-IS busy nodes to store input data, which yields $(N-IS)^{T-i}$ cases (shown as step 3) in Fig. 4.4).
 Combining all above steps, we deduce (4.2) to calculate p(k, T).
 Then the expectation E can be calculated using (4.4) and the goodness of data locality R can be calculated using (4.4).

-Figure 4.3: The deduction sketch for the relationship between system factors and data locality
+Figure 4.4: The deduction sketch for the relationship between system factors and data locality